margotgrush/margotgrush.github.io/index.md

 Since April 2024, I am a Research Associate for Bayesian Statistics and Causal Inference at [School of Public Health, Imperial College London](https://www.imperial.ac.uk/school-public-health), working with [Verena Zuber](https://www.imperial.ac.uk/people/v.zuber) and [Leonardo Bottolo](https://github.com/lb664).
 My main research focus lies in discovering patterns and causal relationship in single-cell genomic and genetic variation data with tools from Bayesian statistics, such as model-based clustering and latent factor analysis.

 In 2023, I obtained my PhD at Vienna University of Economics and Business under the supervision of [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/en/statmath/faculty-staff/faculty/sfruehwirthschnatter) and [Alfred Stiassny](https://research.wu.ac.at/en/persons/alfred-stiassny-4).
 My dissertation titled "Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity" was devoted to discovering structure in complex data with no or minimal initial assumptions.
+It comprised of three parts which included a comprehensive review of infinite factorisiation models, a model which relaxed the assumtion of Gaussian factors habitual in Bayesian latent factor models, and a flexible mixture of factor analysers models which provided a fully automatic detection of both clusters in the data set and latent dimension in each cluster.
+The latter paper, which has recently been published in [Bayesian Analysis](https://projecteuclid.org/journals/bayesian-analysis/advance-publication/Dynamic-Mixture-of-Finite-Mixtures-of-Factor-Analysers/10.1214/25-BA1543.full), employs the connection between infinite nonparametric priors and their finite counterparts to provide a fully automatic inference on data structure without resorting to infinite models.

-Prior to that, I worked for several years at [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst.
+Prior to that, I worked for several years at [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst in charge of time series modeling and macroecnomic forecasting.
 My detailed CV can be found here: [CV](CV.pdf)

 # Research Interests
 - Bayesian nonparametrics
 - Bayesian latent factor models
-- Finite and infinite mixture models
-- Bayesian hierarchical modeling
+- Mixture models based clustering (Dirichlet process mixtures, Pitman-Yor process mixtures, mixture of finite mixtures models)
 - Variational inference

 # Upcoming Events